 Tom Rath knows a thing or two about business – maybe you’ve heard of his most popular book already, it’s called Strengthsfinder 2.0.

 However, in order to even become one of the world’s leading business thinkers, he first had to learn a lot about something else: health.
 Tom was diagnosed with a rare disease called VHL at a very young age, which basically promotes random tumor growth all over your body.
 Instead of throwing in the towel, he decided to focus on what he could control.

 The little changes he made ended up amounting to a pretty healthy lifestyle and have allowed him to live a long and happy life (he’s 40 now and thriving!).
-But if these little changes helped him go from cancer patient to healthy, bestselling author, they sure must be good enough to help you and me live to be 90 and beyond.
+But if these little changes helped him go from cancer patient to the healthy, bestselling author of Eat, Move, Sleep, they sure must be good enough to help you and me live to be 90 and beyond.

 That’s why I’d like to share 3 of them with you today:

 - Treat sugar like it’s a drug.

 Ready to eat, move and then sleep?
 All you have to do is read on.

 Lesson 1: Limit inactivity instead of trying to work out more.

 If you’re like most people, you’ll not exercise for a while, then feel bad and start setting really ambitious goals, like going to the gym 5 times a week.
 Even if you’re one of those rare types, who can pull off these kinds of sudden habit changes, there’s still a chance it’s the wrong thing to do.

 Here’s why: If you sit for six hours a day, even working out for two hours afterwards won’t reverse the health damage you’ve done.
 The consequences are similar to those from smoking.